Design and synthesis from hit to clinical candidate

 An experienced interdisciplinary team will work with you on your next clinical candidate.

 Drug discovery is an interdisciplinary science where experience is key.
 Our Medicinal Chemistry team combines over 150 years of relevant experience in the pharma industry.
-We also partner with leading CROs for specific biological platforms, offering a fully integrated solution to your Discovery needs.
+We also partner with leading CROs for specific biological platforms, offering an integrated solution to your Drug Discovery needs.

 MercachemSyncom delivers high-quality medicinal chemistry services to advance your drug discovery programs: from hit identification to lead optimization and nomination of a clinical candidate.
-Our team combines an interdisciplinary, highly trained leadership with extensive synthetic resources, such as parallel synthesis and purification, supported by our computational chemistry and in vitro ADME platforms.
-This combination of expertise allows the rapid multiparameter expansion and optimization of compound series.
+Our team combines highly experienced leadership and project scientists with extensive resources, such as parallel synthesis and purification, supported by our computational chemistry and in vitro ADME platform.
+This combination of expertise and infrastructure allows the rapid multiparameter expansion and optimization of compound series.

 Hit Generation and Hit-to-Lead Activities

-MercachemSyncom has a strong track record in the validation and expansion of hits derived from different screening platforms, including those from high-throughput screens (HTS), fragment screens, DNA-encoded libraries and AI based virtual screens as well as deriving new starting points based on literature and patent data.
+MercachemSyncom has a strong track record in the validation and expansion of hits derived from different screening platforms, including those from high-throughput screens (HTS), fragment screens, DNA-encoded libraries and AI based virtual screens.
+We are also experienced in deriving new starting points based on literature and patent data.

 We have ample experience in validating and prioritizing HTS hits, taking into account principles of lead-likeness, synthetic feasibility and intellectual property.
 Our parallel chemistry and purification platform can play a decisive role in rapid hit expansion, developing both structure-activity and structure-property relationships for hit series.
-This rapid analog generation allows project teams to make informed decisions on priority and future strategy based on a solid package of data.
+This rapid analog generation allows project teams to make informed decisions on priority and future strategy based on a solid data package.

 In fragment-based drug discovery, chemical starting points are often weak binders, albeit with high ligand-efficient efficiency and structural information.
-Our medicinal chemistry team includes several fragment-based drug discovery experts, with significant industrial experience of the unique aspects of fragment-based approaches, including the application of biophysical and protein-ligand structural data.
+Our medicinal chemistry team includes several experts with significant industrial experience of the unique aspects of fragment-based approaches, including the application of biophysical and protein-ligand structural data.

 Lead optimization requires fine-tuning multiple parameters.
 MercachemSyncom has an excellent track record of progressing programs through to candidate selection.

-Clients also approach us with chemical starting points requiring optimization of a single or multiple parameters, such as solubility, hERG, CYP inhibition etc. Here too, we have been able to efficiently improve the target product profile.
+Clients oftenapproach us with chemical starting points requiring optimization of a single or multiple parameters, such as solubility, hERG, CYP inhibition etc.

 From bioisosteric replacements to interactive structure and ligand-based drug design, computational chemistry is an integral part of many of our medicinal chemistry projects.
 Our computational chemists have a solid background in synthetic chemistry and factor synthetic feasibility into their molecular design activities.

 At MercachemSyncom, we develop modeling approaches tailored to customer requirements.
-Our arsenal of molecular modeling software includes Spark, MOE, and Maestro, and we employ state-of-the-art protein-structure visualization software (PyMOL and AxPyMOL) to generate powerful images of your lead molecules bound to the target protein, either from experimental data or from molecular docking.
+Our arsenal of molecular modeling software includes Spark, MOE, and Maestro, and we employ state-of-the-art protein and data visualization software to generate insight into how lead molecules bind to the target protein, either via experimental data or molecular docking.

 Our Medicinal Chemistry teams employ advanced data visualization and analysis tools, such as DataWarrior and LiveDesign, which allow for expert property interrogation, trend studies, and R-group analyses.
 Our workflows allow our chemists to submit design ideas for automatic docking to filter and refine their design hypotheses.